Menu

 When you study at Lincoln University, we want to give you every chance to succeed

-Your motivation and enthusiasm to learn are what are important.
-We can help you achieve your goals, and support can be offered if you have impairments such as:
+Your motivation and enthusiasm to learn are what is important.
+We can help you achieve your goals

 • Physical or mobility difficulties